Xer0bit/bitlogicx-toolskt/readme.md

 ## 📞 Support

-For support and queries, contact the development team at [contact details].
+For support and queries, contact the development team at support@toolskt.com.